pdallago97/HyBRIS/README.md

 ## Method summary

-HyBRIS combines one optical and one radar index into a daily, field-level time series.
-Sentinel-2 observations of the Bare Soil Index (BSI) and Sentinel-1 VH/VV observations are normalized and aggregated with a temporally weighted mean within a +/-12-day window.
+The HyBRIS methodology combines one optical and one radar index into a daily, field-level time series.
+Here, Sentinel-2 observations of the Bare Soil Index (BSI) and Sentinel-1 VH/VV observations are normalized and aggregated with a temporally weighted mean within a +/-12-day window.
 Closer observations have greater influence, which helps bridge irregular acquisitions and sensor-specific gaps.
 A